blib-la/hyv/docs/07_b_LET_AI_AGENTS_RATE_GENERATED_CONTENT.md

 )) as FileContentWithPath[];
 ```

-## Deciding the Final Winner
+### Determining the Winner

-Finally, a separate agent, `finalJury`, counts the votes from all the jurors and declares the
+Lastly, assign another agent, `finalJury`, to count the votes from all jurors and declare the
-winner:
+winner.

 ```typescript
 await finalJury.assign({